sina-negarandeh/arm-processor/README.md

 ConditionCheck module receives the condition bits (cond) from the input instruction and checks the condition with the help of the Status Register.

-The conditions for the condition to be met are listed in Table.

 ### Condition codes table

 | Opcode | Mnemonic extension |                      Meaning                     |                             Condition flag state                            |